Zakaria-Khuda-Dady/Terraform-Three-Tier-Project/README.md

 # Terraform-Three-Tier

+A Terraform Three-Tier project typically refers to an infrastructure deployment using Terraform, a popular Infrastructure as Code (IaC) tool.
+The "Three-Tier" architecture is a common design pattern used in web applications, which divides the application into three main components or layers: presentation, application, and data.

 - Frist, I creatted a folder called (modules)
 - Then, I created another folder inside (modules) which is called (vpc)
 - Next, I created three files inside (vpc) folders which are called (main.tf, variables.tf, outputs.tf)